AyushLahiri/Replication_Bill_Text_Reuse/README.md

 This repository attempts to replicate the 2018 study by Fridolin Linder, Bruce Desmarais, Matthew Burgess, and Eugenia Giraudy, titled "Text as Policy: Measuring Policy Similarity through Bill Text Reuse", published in the Policy Studies Journal.
 The study introduces a novel methodology for quantifying policy similarity across US states by analyzing the extent of text reuse in legislative bills.

-The original publication can be found [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/psj.12257):
+The original publication can be found [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/psj.12257) Author's, official github repo for study can be found [here](https://github.com/desmarais-lab/text_reuse/tree/master?tab=readme-ov-file):

 ## Abstract